How to Hire a Nail Technician in 6 Steps

 Step 2: Write the Job Description

 When writing your job description, be sure to include the skills mentioned above, along with any others you require based on the level of experience you’re looking for in a new hire.
-Include keywords that may help candidates locate your job posting when they’re searching.
-Try using keywords like:
+Include keywords that may help candidates locate your job posting when they’re searching, such as:

 - Nail technician